 Are there any discounts on minimum daily fee

 Tourist tariffs and discounts are strictly stipulated and fixed by the Royal Government of Bhutan.
-No charge other than visa fee of USD40 for children below 5 years of age, 50% discount is given to children between the ages of 6-12 years accompanied by adults, 25% discount is given to a Full-Time student below the age of 25 years upon submission of valid student identification document issued by their academic institutions (we may contact the issuing authority to verify authenticity of the card), 50% discount on the Sustainable Development Fee of USD65 is given after the 8th night and 100% discount after the 14th night, 50% discount on the minimum daily fee is offered to one member in a group of 11 people and 100% discount to one member in a group of 16 people or more.
-For detailed schedule of discounts please visit https://www.bhutanacorn.com/tariffs-and-payment/.
+No charge other than visa fee of USD40 for children below 5 years of age, 50% discount is given to children between the ages of 6-12 years accompanied by adults, 25% discount is given to a Full-Time student below the age of 24 years upon submission of valid student identification document issued by their academic institutions (we may contact the issuing authority to verify the authenticity of the card), 50% discount on the minimum daily fee is offered to one member in a group of 11 people and 100% discount to one member in a group of 16 people or more.
+For a detailed schedule of discounts please visit https://www.bhutanacorn.com/tariffs-and-payment/.

 Who needs visa to visit Bhutan